Darokahn/myProgrammingLanguage/strongIdeas/references.md

 - **Singular** is like C++ reference: A pointer to just one value, with no ambiguity as to whether it is a pointer to the beginning of several values.
 - **Plural** is like a raw C pointer, allowing indexing and arithmetic.
 - **Array** is like a C array, allocating its space on the stack and being immutable (not a valid lvalue).
+There is no reasonable or ergonomic way to decouple statically allocating memory in a data structure from acquiring that memory via a named variable, so this type must have a place.

 ## Compositional Rules